AK-Homberger/ESP12-TemperatureLogger/README.md

 16:24:48.968 ->

 # Reset log and start new logging
-To reset the internal counter and start a new log cycle switch selection switch to RESET state (D5 to GND) and press RST button.
+To reset the internal counter and start a new log cycle, switch selection switch to RESET state (D5 to GND) and press RST button.
 The LED will blink three times to show success.
 Then switch RESET back to (SHOW or neutral) depending on used switch type.
-The new log cycle will start aftre 10 seconds with a new wake up cycle.
+The new log cycle will start after 10 seconds with a new wake up cycle.